-The Ontario Tobacco Research Unit (OTRU) is the lead research and evaluation agency for the Smoke-Free Ontario Strategy.
+The Ontario Tobacco Research Unit (OTRU) is a resource centre of the Smoke-Free Ontario Strategy.

 The Ontario Tobacco Research Unit was established in 1993 as the research and evaluation component of the Ontario Tobacco Strategy with initial funding from the province and in-kind contributions from the academic community.
-During the past 19 years, we have expanded the scope of our work, and both provincial government and extramural funding, to become a key player in the tobacco control community in Canada and internationally.
+Over two decades, we have become a key player in the tobacco control community in Canada and internationally.

 - Exercise leadership in the design and conduct of research projects